 Try sailing to the island, which is surrounded by bright blue waters and white sand beaches (hence the nickname), with a cruise, discovering Lofoten’s rich flora and fauna along the way.
 You might just be lucky enough to see seals, porpoises, and even whales.
 Once on the island, rent a kayak and navigate the seas or opt for a guided hike.

-541-meter-tall Festvågtind Mountain offers unparalleled sea views and sits next to the town Austvågøy Island’s Henningsvaer (which has the motto “In Cod We Trust.” – so where better to watch the sea?).
+541-meter-tall Festvågtind Mountain offers unparalleled sea views and sits next to the town Austvågøy Island’s Henningsvaer (which has the motto “In Cod We Trust.” – where better to watch the sea?).

 Also on the island is the Svolvaergeita pinnacle, nicknamed “The Goat” due to its two horn-like peaks.
-You can also rappel your way down Svolvaergeita.
+You can even try your hand at rappelling down Svolvaergeita.

 If you prefer skis over hiking boots, the Lofoten Islands are also home to a number of summit skiing hotspots.
 Or, for those that prefer hoofs, horseback riding through the pristine landscapes is available too.

 Adrenaline junkies can try surfing at Lofoten – one of the world’s northernmost surf sites.
-Unstad Surf Camp on the southern island of Vestvågøy has been hosting surfers since 1963 and it offers beginner-level surfing in the summer and expert-level surfing year-round.
+Unstad Surf Camp on the southern island of Vestvågøy has been hosting surfers since 1963.
+It offers beginner-level surfing in the summer and expert-level surfing year-round.

 At the nearby town of Ballstad, you can dive or snorkel alongside the fantastic flora and fauna of the underwater Arctic.